cmmr/webqueue/README.md

 [![covr](https://codecov.io/gh/cmmr/webqueue/graph/badge.svg)](https://app.codecov.io/gh/cmmr/webqueue)
 <!-- badges: end -->

 The goal of webqueue is to process HTTP requests on interruptible background processes.

+Use cases:

+* Prevent user-submitted jobs from excessively hogging compute resources.

+* Stop a task that is no longer needed.

+* Mediate users' spamming of the 'submit' button.

 ## Installation